Australians committed to Glasgow Games success: Thomas

 Athletics and swimming were the only sports guaranteed a spot on the program, which also includes track cycling, weightlifting, 3x3 basketball and lawns bowls - all of which include a para equivalent.

-Netball, artistic gymnastics, judo and boxing round out the chosen 10.
+Netball, artistic gymnastics, judo and boxing round out the chosen 10, with the Games to run from Thursday, July 23 to Sunday, August 2.

-As a cost-saving measure, the 10 sports will be spread across just four venues - Scotstoun Stadium, Tollcross International Swimming Centre, Emirates Arena and the Scottish Event Campus.
+As a cost-saving measure, the 10 sports will be spread across just four venues - Scotstoun Stadium, Tollcross International Swimming Centre, Emirates Arena (including the Sir Chris Hoy Velodrome) and the Scottish Event Campus.

-Athletes and support staff will stay in hotel accommodation rather than an athletes village.
+Athletes and support staff will stay in hotel accommodation rather than an athletes’ village while the event will have low-cost opening and closing ceremonies.

 The multi-sport event had been endangered since the government of Victoria pulled out as host last year, citing spiralling costs, which, it claimed, had blown the budget out to $6 billion.

-Victoria paid $380 million in compensation to the Commonwealth Games Federation (CGF), of which $200 million will be directed to Scotland to cover its hosting costs.
+Victoria then paid $380 million in compensation to the Commonwealth Games Federation (CGF), of which $200 million has been directed to Scotland, who also hosted the event in 2014.

-That figure will be topped up by $4.5 million from Commonwealth Games Australia (CGA) to cover security, with neither the UK nor Scottish governments prepared to use public money — though the former is said to be prepared to underwrite any additional security costs.
+That figure will be topped up by $4.5 million from Commonwealth Games Australia (CGA) to cover security.

 Comments